 The best and most important tip you can get regarding paprika, no matter if you are using mild, sweet, spicy or smoky, is to never burn it.
 For paprika to fully release that amazing flavor and scent, it should be lightly cooked or fried in a little oil.
 But it can quickly go from heavenly to bitter and unpalatable if you leave it a few seconds too long, you'll need to pay close attention to your recipe—and your paprika.

 Heat the oil, then add the paprika and quickly heat or sauté the paprika for merely a minute.
 You will either be required to quickly add your remaining ingredients which will help stop the paprika from burning, or the recipe may state to turn off and remove the pan from the heat.

 Paprika: A Worldly Spice

 While all sorts of paprikas are available all over the world, if you are planning a trip to a paprika-producing country you may consider purchasing some as a souvenir.
-Countries like Spain and Hungry are very well known for their paprika, but there are many European countries that also produce paprika worth taste testing -- Czech paprika is wonderful if you ever have the opportunity to try it.
+Countries like Spain and Hungary are very well known for their paprika, but there are many European countries that also produce paprika worth taste testing—Czech paprika is wonderful if you ever have the opportunity to try it.